PerfectlySoft/Perfect-Kafka/README.md

 #### Connect to Brokers

-Use method `connect()` to connect to one or more message brokers, i.e., Kafka hosts:
+Use method `connect()` to connect to one or more message brokers, i.e., Kafka hosts ( host and port ):

 ``` swift
 let brokers = producer.connect(brokers: "host1:9092,host2:9092,host3:9092")